Lukk17/TransactionDecorator/linux/linux.md

 ```shell
 snapcraft
 ```
-Before re-compiling snap delete old compiled snap package from directory.
-For debug use(it will shell into built snap):
+For debug use (it will shell into built snap):
 ```shell
 snapcraft --debug
 ```